Ares-Developers/Ares-docs/new/cursors.rst

-These cursors are used for a variety of functions: setting the rally point for factories, undeploying structures, and giving units move orders, but they might also be used as fallback for other funtions that can't be used, for instance when a target can't be attacked or an object cannot be entered.
+These cursors are used for a variety of functions: setting the rally point for factories, undeploying structures, and giving units move orders, but they might also be used as fallback for other functions that can't be used, for instance when a target can't be attacked or an object cannot be entered.

 :tagdef:`[TechnoType]Cursor.Move=mouse cursor`